 Did you know that it’s sometimes far easier to qualify for a store or catalog credit card than it is for a conventional credit card?

-If you have bad credit or no credit, getting a credit card from a store or catalog shopping site could provide exactly the kind of fresh start credit opportunity that you need to get your credit back on track.
+If you have bad credit or no credit, getting a store or catalog credit card could provide exactly the kind of fresh start credit opportunity that you need to get your credit back on track.
 Unlike conventional credit cards, catalog or store credit cards are more likely to take a chance on someone with lower credit, simply because the credit account cannot be used anywhere else, so the store is not apt to lose anything more than actual merchandise in the event that a new accountholder does default.